The Animals of Christmas

 The ox and the ass/donkey are the most frequently mentioned animals of the nativity, said to have been present in the manger at the birth of Christ.
 These animals are almost always included in a nativity scene.
 This may be partly inspired by Isaiah 1:3 which states: "The ox knows its owner, And the donkey its master's crib; But Israel does not know, My people do not consider."
 (KJB).
 These animal may also have served to symbolize Jesus' role as a Messiah for both the Jewish (ox) and gentile (ass) peoples.

 Sheep are also often included in a nativity scene because the birth of Jesus is reported to have been reveal to shepherds by angels.
 However it seems unlikely that they would have taken their flocks with them to view the baby.

 The mouse often makes a small appearance due to the opening lines of the poem "The Night Before Christmas": "Twas the night before Christmas, when all through the house / Not a creature was stirring, not even a mouse."

 The Yule Goat

-You may notice that many Scandinavian Xmas decorations feature stylised goat.
+You may notice that many Scandinavian Xmas decorations feature stylized goat.
 This is the Yule Goat which is often made of straw and represents a goat that would once have been slaughtered for the feast.

 Some Swedish towns display a large straw goat during the Christmas season.
-Although it is sometimes a struggle to keep from being set alight.
+Although it is sometimes a struggle to keep it from being set alight.